ronlanla/cover-client-js/docs/programmatic-interface.md

   baseBuild: createReadStream('./baseBuild.jar'),
   dependenciesBuild: createReadStream('./dependenciesBuild.jar'),
 };
+// This is a sample settings object that will not run a useful analysis.
-const settings = { phases: { firstPhase: { timeout: 10 }}};
+// You can omit the settings parameter when calling `run` to start an analysis with default settings. const settings = { phases: { firstPhase: { timeout: 10 }}};
 const options = { outputTests: './tests', pollingInterval: 5 };